Park Home – Your Questions Answered

 - Different parks have different terms and conditions and you need to find one that is right for you.

-- Residential Parks require a residential park site licence.
+- Residential Parks require a residential park site licence and planning permission for residential use.

 - Mixed parks

-- Check your residential caravan, lodge or park home is built for living in.
+- Check your park home is built for living in.

-Is buying a residential caravan, lodge or park home a good investment?
+Is buying a park home a good investment?

-This is because the resale value of a residential caravan, lodge or park home is never set in stone and is based on many factors including:
+This is because the resale value of a park home is never set in stone and is based on many factors including:

-- The desirability / location of the park.
+- The desirability / location and quality of the park.

-- The age and type of residential caravan, lodge or park home.
+- The age and type of park home.

-The reason why so many thousands of people choose to live on a residential park is because it often enables them to free up some money from the sale of their family home, while relocating to a beautiful location, surrounded by a community of like-minded people, with all the health and lifestyle benefits that brings.
+The reason why so many thousands of people choose to live in a park home on a residential park is because it often enables them to free up some money from the sale of their family home, while relocating to a beautiful location, surrounded by a community of like-minded people, with all the health and lifestyle benefits that brings.

-How much should I expect to pay for a residential caravan, lodge or mobile home?
+How much should I expect to pay for a park home?

-Prices vary up and down the country and, like conventional properties, location is a key factor influencing the cost, along with the age and type of residential caravan, lodge or park home you choose.
+Prices vary up and down the country and, like conventional properties, location is a key factor influencing the cost, along with the age and type of park home you choose.

-Is it worth buying a second hand residential caravan, lodge or park home?
+Is it worth buying a second hand park home?

-Many people buy second-hand residential caravan, lodge or park homes.
+Many people buy second-hand park homes.
 Similar to buying any other home, we recommend buyers conduct their purchase with the support of a solicitor.
 Also, that they employ a surveyor to assess the condition of the home.
-For information on other things to consider when buy a second hand caravan or lodge please read the next question.
+For information on other things to consider when buying a second hand park home please read the next question.

 In both cases, you are paying for two things:

-- The right for you to occupy the pitch on which your residential caravan, lodge or park home is sited, subject to certain conditions.
+- The right for you to occupy the pitch on which your park home is sited, subject to certain conditions.

 Park homes come under the Mobile Homes Act 1983, so whoever you buy it from, you must ensure that an agreement called a Written Statement is in place with the park owner to ensure your legal rights are protected.